Coder-Pham/Flutter-App-Build/Login_BLoC/RxDart.md

 - If *sink.addError()* occurs in 1 or 2 input *Stream* then result **Stream** also has that error.

 ## Back to StreamBuilder

+When we done implementing RxDart for LoginEnable, now we need a way that *Submit Button* takes the new **Stream** and handle behaviour.

+Ok then, working with **StreamBuiler** again, this Widget listens to new **Stream** just created.
+Whenever the new item comes to **Stream**, the button choose to enable/disable login.
+(Disabled button by set *null* for **onPress**)

+Now a new problem, our **Email and Password Stream** are listened twice (once in **StreamBuilder**, second in **combineLatest**), Flutter doesn't allow that happens.
+The workaround is use **StreamController.broadcast()**, it's just the same like normal but it can be listened more than once.

+## Replacing StreamController with Subject (BehaviourSubject)

+After validate all *TextField*, we may be need to retrieve data and do something with it like send request, etc,...

+But **StreamController** can retrieve data, it only gets 1 data at a time and dump it.
+So we find solution from RxDart.

+Here we use **BehaviourSubject** - A special StreamController that captures the latest item that has been added to the controller, and emits that as the first item to any new listener.
+And by default, this **Subject** = **StreamController.broadcast()**.